 Personal injury law is complex, and recovering the compensation you need for your medical bills, lost wages, and pain can be an uphill battle.
 An experienced injury attorney can level the playing field against the insurance company and put decades of experience to work negotiating on your behalf.

-Shaked Law Firm was founded in 2007 by Sagi Shaked Esq., one of the youngest lawyers to ever win a multi-million-dollar jury verdict.
+Shaked Law Personal Injury Lawyers was founded in 2007 by Sagi Shaked Esq., one of the youngest lawyers to ever win a multi-million-dollar jury verdict.
 Our lawyers have been featured prominently in South Florida media and bring more than 100 years of experience to every case.

 Learn about personal injury law in Florida and how these laws impact your case.
-Then, call Shaked Law Firm at (305) 937-0191 or contact our law office online for a free case review with a Miami personal injury lawyer who will fight for you.
+Then, call Shaked Law Personal Injury Lawyers at (305) 937-0191 or contact our law office online for a free case review with a Miami personal injury lawyer who will fight for you.